 The fact that the city owns its own energy provider—one that is as large in scale as ENMAX—means the city has more control over its energy rates, and those rates can thus exist separate from the fluctuations and increases of rates in the surrounding area.
 Further, the fact that Calgary was built by the energy industry means it has a lot of access to its own resources, and the surplus of those resources means there are a lot of energy providers available—and thus a lot of incentive between providers to keep those prices competitively low for consumers as they compare energy rates between those Calgary providers.

-Calgary’s regulated rate, or RRO, as controlled by ENMAX, for electricity use varies on a monthly basis.
-In 2021, the average regulated rate in Calgary was ¢9.309/kWh.
-In January 2022, the RRO hit its highest price in more than six years at ¢16.099/kWh.
+Calgary’s regulated rate, formerly known as the RRO, as controlled by ENMAX, for electricity use was set on a monthly basis.
+In 2023, the average regulated rate in Calgary was ¢22.677/kWh.
+In August 2023, the RRO in Calgary hit ¢32.425/kWh, a record high.

-At that time, there were fixed-rate plans available in both cities from ¢7/kWh.
+At that time, fixed-rate plans available in both cities averaged ¢10.963/kWh.

 Calgary’s floating electricity rates usually fall between ¢1+pool price and ¢1.5+pool price/kWh.
 Natural gas rates vary as well.